How do I start?

 MENTAL HEALTH / SELF-CARE

 You can look online for directions or videos to guide you through many types of relaxation methods.
 Here are some suggestions (wording can vary): Meditation / guided meditation, positive affirmations, mindfulness, mindful breathing, progressive muscle relaxation, and body scanning.
 Yoga and Tai Chi are also good for your mind, as well as your body.
-Additionally, you can do a search for any of the above which have been created specifically for calming your COVID worries.
-But you don't have to do that to find something effective.
+Additionally, you could do a search for any of the above which have been created specifically for calming your COVID worries (though the regular ones are also very effective).
 Here are just a few of many options found on YouTube:

 For most or all ages there's The Honest Guys channel.
 We like that they use more neutral terms, making their videos suitable to a wide array of belief systems.
 And they have short or long videos, so you can choose whatever suits you.
 (We've used these for tween and up, but they may work for younger too; you'll know what best fits your kids.)